SoftwareAG/cumulocity-self-service-certification/docs/information-model.md

       },
     ],
   },
+  // parts (container: true modules) only reflect their status "sendingOperationalData": {
+    "status": { // set by MS: added to indicate the status of each capability "code": "FAILED", // set by MS
+    },
+  },
-  // container modules are obmitted, their child-modules are listed {
+  // part children are listed as before "operationDataMeasurements": {
-    "id": "operationDataMeasurements",
     "parent": "sendingOperationalData",
     "status": { // set by MS: added to indicate the status of each capability "code": "FAILED", // set by MS